 - Weight Loss – This is not the point of this challenge, but if you’re someone who is highly addicted to sugar, and eating sugar filled foods – you may experience weight loss.
 Sugar tricks your brain into making you want to eat more when you’re usually not even really hungry!

 - Tastier food– Seems crazy, but when you can actually taste things on their own (instead of waiting for the sweetness to kick in!) your food tastes better!
 Strawberries begin to taste sweet, apples can taste like a treat.. and even things like meats and veggies/marinades will taste better!

 - Save money – who doesn’t like a little extra change in their pocket?!
 I know I do.
 Cooking at home is so much cheaper than always eating out.
 It’s difficult to eat out and control the sugar in your meals.
 You’ll save by making your meals at home!

 - Decreased risk of disease.
-There are tons of links to heart disease, cancer, and diabetes and sugar.
+There are tons of links to heart disease, cancer, diabetes, and sugar.
 You can do your own research about this topic, but there’s no denying that decreasing your sugar intake is generally much better for your health.

 - Less bloating – So many people experience bloating and digestive issues.
 Many of these can be linked to artificial sweeteners, but even natural sugar can contribute to it!

 - Decrease in hunger – Ever feel like you’re eating ALL the time?
 There’s breakfast, then a snack, then maybe another snack, lunch, more snacks.. etc. When you’re not eating sugary foods, you’ll be able to actually be in tune with your hunger.
 As mentioned above, sugar can trick your brain into thinking you’re hungry when you’re actually not.

 - Better sleep– There’s nothing worse than getting in bed and not being able to sleep.
 Sugar can wire your brain and prevent you from falling asleep.
 When you give it up, you’ll likely experience more zzz’s